Spay and Neuter Information Animal Care Services

 Communities spend millions of dollars to pick up, shelter, treat, try to place and euthanize unwanted animals.
 Unwanted animals on the streets suffer from sickness, hunger, abuse, and often cause accidents.
 The toll in misery is enormous.

 A community that adopts instead of breeds is a more humane, safer and richer place.
-Low cost spaying and neutering services are abundantly available.
 Check the internet or directories for a Veterinarian near your home or call one of our Partners:

 The Lucy Pet Foundation: (855) 499-5829